1Then Jesus was led up by the spirit into the desert to be tempted by the Devil.a

 7Jesus said to him, “Again it is written, Do not tempt Yahweh your God.”d

 8Again, the Devil took him to an exceedingly lofty mountain and showed him all the kingdoms of the world, and the glory of them,

 9and he said to him, “All these things I will give you if you will fall down and worship me.”

-10Then Jesus says to him, “Be gone, Adversary!
+10Then Jesus said to him, “Be gone, Adversary!
 For it is written, Worship Yahweh your God, and serve him only.”e

-11Then the Devil left him and Look!, angels came and served him.
+11Then the Devil left him and Look!
+Angels came and were ministering to him.

 12Now when he heard that John had been arrested, he withdrew into Galilee,